STINGING INSECT GUIDE

 - Bumble bee vs. honey bee — what's the difference?

-Sources consulted for this fact sheet include Texas Parks and Wildlife's Bumble Bee Conservation program, peer-reviewed research from the Chittka Lab at Queen Mary University of London (including Bridges et al. 2024 Nature paper on social learning), Leadbeater & Chittka work on social transmission, Howard et al. 2018 Science paper on the concept of zero in honey bees, and the US Fish and Wildlife Service species status reviews for B. pensylvanicus.
-Regional species distribution reflects Texas native-bee inventories.
+For this information, I've looked into the Bumble Bee Conservation program from Texas Parks and Wildlife, research from the Chittka Lab at Queen Mary University of London (including the Bridges et al. 2024 Nature paper on social learning), as well as the work by Leadbeater & Chittka on social transmission.
+I also consulted Howard et al.'s 2018 Science paper discussing the concept of zero in honey bees and the US Fish and Wildlife Service's species status reviews for B. pensylvanicus.
+The regional species distribution is based on inventories of Texas native bees.